 The master stat is Strength.
 Point-for-point, it's a bigger DPS gain than anything else.
 All your gear (except for your trinkets, maybe) should have Strength somewhere on it.

 You may also run across a stat called "attack power" from time to time.
 One Strength does equal two attack power, but the two don't have the same value, because anything that boosts your Strength, such as Rune of the Fallen Crusader or Pillar of Frost, will not boost any attack power found on your gear.
 Always go for Strength where you can.

 YEAH, BUT WHAT ABOUT THE REST OF MY STATS?
 EVERYBODY TALKS ABOUT THESE HIT AND EXPERTISE CAPS….

 Reaching the hit and expertise caps should be your first priority when you hit max level.
 For each of these stats, you're aiming to get as close to a specific number as possible (being a little under or a little over is okay, but not too far).
-In 5.0, that number is identical for both hit and expertise, and for 2H and DW: 7.5%, or 2550 rating at level 90.
+That number is identical for both hit and expertise, and for 2H and DW: 7.5%, or 2550 rating at level 90.
 Once both your hit and expertise values are at that number, none of your melee attacks or spells will miss, and none of them can be dodged.
 Additional hit or expertise beyond this number is useless in nearly all situations.

 For those who don't know, you don't have to worry about making your attacks unparryable (still pretty sure that's not actually a word), because attacks made from behind a target cannot be parried, and I know you're all attacking from behind like good little melee DPS.